Razzlegames/GotdotEnvironmentMapExample/README.md

-# Gotdot Environment Map Example
+# Godot Environment Map Example
 Showing Environment mapping using shader language in Godot.
 This will create reflections in your objects using a predetermined "Cube Map" (aka Skybox).